|

 On December 3, 2018 Lisa Lapin, Vice President of Communications, J. Paul Getty Trust, released a press statement on the decision by Italy’s Court of Cassation on the Legal Ownership of the Victorious Youth.
 The museum also issued a timeline which I have elaborated upon below.

-The JPGM's original timeline can [still] be
+The JPGM's original timeline can [still] be downloaded here from the museum's website.

-the Getty Bronze", it seems appropriate to remember the details of the imbroglio by examining essential phases of this antiquity's long story.
+But before tackling the complexities related to the Getty's "right" to the ancient bronze statue known as "the Getty Bronze", it seems appropriate to remember the details of the imbroglio by examining essential phases of this antiquity's long story.
 As in the case with so many art restitution requests, situations are more complex than any one side of a story can tell.

-To compare and contrast the points emphasized in the Getty's version of the bronze statue's history, we have re-published the museum's statements in blue with my added elaborative comments in green.
+To compare and contrast the points emphasized in the Getty's version of the bronze statue's history, we have re-published the museum's statements in blue with my added elaborative comments in green

 History of the Statue of the Victorious Youth (The Getty Bronze) December 2018